AndrewHoberer/GPT-Calendar/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5 (optional):
+In order to use the ai document parsing, you must use a browser with webgpu and have it enabled in the settings
 ```

 **Edit a file directly in GitHub**